YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 **Backward Recovery**

 Backward recovery restores a journaled database to a prior state.
-Backward processing starts by rolling back updates to a checkpoint (specified by -SINCE or -AFTER) prior to the desired state and replaying database updates forward till the desired state.
+Backward processing starts by rolling back updates to a checkpoint (specified by -SINCE) prior to the desired state and replaying database updates forward till the desired state.

 Backward Recovery uses "BEFORE_IMAGE" journaling.
 With BEFORE_IMAGE journaling, YottaDB captures the database updates, as well as "snapshots" of portions of the database immediately prior to the change caused by the update.
 Unlike forward recovery which works on a backup database, backward recovery works only on the production (current) database, provided it is usable and BEFORE_IMAGE journaling is enabled.